 It does, however, come with many upgrades to the smaller features and details, and a few bigger ones as well, and that’s what makes it the clear heir to the throne.

 Some of the biggest improvements include the newer LCD screen, the bigger red light in the rear, the brighter headlight, the reflective stickers that effectively make it street-legal in many countries, the steel bracket for the rear fender, and probably most important of all, the improved explosion-resistant tires that will not suffer nearly as many flats as the tires of the Xiaomi M365.

 As we will see in this review, all of those fixes and upgrades make a lot of sense, and the Xiaomi 1S is clearly the next best electric scooter for the everyday scooterist.

 Ordering, shipping, warranty, returns

-The best places to order the Xiaomi 1S would be PureElectric in the UK and some European countries possible, and GeekBuying for most of Europe.
-Shipping will be free, and shouldn’t take more than a week with both merchants.
+The best place to order the Xiaomi 1S in the UK and most European countries would be Amazon UK, although it’s worth checking out the scooter at GeekBuying as well to compare prices.
+Shipping will be free in both cases, and shouldn’t take more than a week.

 Unboxing and assembly